 Secondary schools tend to seek applicants with broader knowledge of history, enough to prepare them to teach United States, World, and Western Civilization courses.
 Students in the teaching concentration do not therefore specialize in one area of the world, but instead spread their coursework among multiple regions.

-This concentration counts six Education credits toward the history degree, reducing the total number of History credits from 30 to 24.
-Since the graduate certificate in secondary education requires 23 credits, the degree and the certificate together require 47 credits total.
+Since the graduate certificate in secondary education requires 23 credits, the degree and the certificate together require 44 credits total.
 See the FAQs for Prospective MA Students in History question on high school teaching for more information.

 Community colleges are more flexible than public high schools in their requirements.
 For example, the Northern Virginia Community College (NOVA) system seeks entry-level instructors holding a “Master’s degree with 18 graduate semester hours in the discipline.
 Some prior teaching experience preferred.”
 This reflects the accreditation standards of the Southern Association of Colleges and Schools.
 Information regarding the accreditation of George Mason University can be found on the Provost’s webpage at https://provost.gmu.edu/administration/academic-affairs/accreditation.